 If you’re wondering about using one of our churches for your wedding then we’d love to help you with that!
 If you live anywhere in our benefice area then you’re legally entitled to be married here and can choose any one of our five churches.
 You can check our benefice boundaries by entering your postcode in this website: www.achurchnearyou.com

 If you don’t live here now, but you or your parents did once, OR your parents were married here then that’s fine too.
 If none of these apply, then still ask us and we’ll help if we possibly can.

-Once you’ve decided, then contact the office (email@example.com) and we’ll arrange for you to meet one of our priests to book you in.
+Once you’ve decided, contact the office on email@example.com and we’ll arrange to meet you and book you in.
 We can do weddings on any day of the week, so don’t feel it has to be a Saturday.
 At your booking appointment we have to see your formal ID.
 A passport is ideal, otherwise a driving licence PLUS birth certificate.
 If you don’t have a driving licence either then get in touch and we’ll tell you about alternative ID that’s acceptable.
 Also we ask for a deposit of £100 to secure your date – we’ll give you our bank details when we meet.

-Included in the price is a morning of marriage preparation we usually hold in January for all the couples marrying in our churches that year, plus lots of contact with the priest who will do your wedding, and a full rehearsal the afternoon / evening before the wedding itself.
+Included in the price is a morning of marriage preparation we usually hold in January for all the couples marrying in our churches that year, plus lots of contact with the priest who will do your wedding, and a full rehearsal before the wedding itself.

 Can I have a look in the church?